StarRocks/starrocks/docs/en/developers/build-starrocks/build_starrocks_on_ubuntu.md

 # Compile StarRocks on Ubuntu

 This topic describes how to compile StarRocks on the Ubuntu operating system.
-StarRocks supports compilation on both X86_64 and aarch64 architectures.
+StarRocks supports compilation on both x86_64 and AArch64 architectures.

-## Prerequisite
+## Prerequisites

 ### Install Dependencies